 FCS: L = Len(T$) A = 0 For J = 1 To L TJ$ = Mid$(T$, J, 1) A = Asc(TJ$) Xor A Next J FCS$ = Hex$(A) If Len(FCS$) = 1 Then FCS$ = "0" + FCS$ Return

-This is the routine that will execute if the response is not received within the time period expected.
+This routine will execute if the response is not received within the expected period.

 timeoutcom: clearbuffer$ = MSComm1.Input rxd$ = "" Return

-Timer2 was used as a delay before looking for a response after sending the command.
+Timer2 was delayed before looking for a response after sending the command.

 Private Sub Timer2_Timer() Timer2.Enabled = False End Sub